-How are you able to keep prices much lower than Just Barley and Purium?
+How are you able to keep prices much lower than the barley grass juice powders Just Barley and Purium?

 My goal is to provide the highest quality barley grass juice powder for the best price.
 When it comes to improving your health, I think this is something that should be available and affordable to everyone.
 There is some information about how I do that.
 I do this by keeping my expenses low.
 I have very little overhead and almost no marketing budget.